Fully constrained mass matrix: Can symmetries alone determine the flavon vacuum alignments?: The flavon vacuum alignments

 Finally we consider the group element

 As a matrix equation, its operation on the VEV is

 This operation cycles various sets of three elements of the VEV.
-There are twelve such sets.
+There are 12 such sets.
 These include $(11,22,33)$, $(14,25,36)$, $(61,52,43)$, $(64,55,46)$ where the pairs denote the indices of $\langle\bind\rangle$.
 Invariance under this operation ensures that the elements within a set are equal to one another.
-Our VEV satisfy this condition also.
+Our VEV satisfies this condition also.

-The flavon, $\bind$, transforms in a vector space on which the flavour group acts\footnote{The left and the right multiplying matrices acting on $\bind$, form an unfaithful matrix representation of the full flavour group in this space.}.
-In a vector space, a state which does not change under the operation of a group element is an invariant eigenstate of the element. $\langle\bind\rangle$, Eq.~(\ref{eq:flavvevs}), is an invariant eigenstate of four group elements, Eqs.~(\ref{eq:opd1}, \ref{eq:opd2}, \ref{eq:opd3}, \ref{eq:opd4}).
-Invoking the condition that the VEV is an invariant eigenstate of all these four elements, fixes the orientation of the VEV in the vector space ensuring that the VEV is proportional to $\langle\bind\rangle$, Eqs.~(\ref{eq:flavvevs}).
+The flavon, $\bind$, transforms in a vector space on which the flavor group acts.\footnote{The left and the right multiplying matrices acting on $\bind$ form an unfaithful matrix representation of the full flavour group in this space.} In a vector space, a state that does not change under the operation of a group element is an invariant eigenstate of the element. $\langle\bind\rangle$, Eq.~(\ref{eq:flavvevs}), is an invariant eigenstate of four group elements, Eqs.~(\ref{eq:opd1}), (\ref{eq:opd2}), (\ref{eq:opd3}), and (\ref{eq:opd4}).
+Invoking the condition that the VEV is an invariant eigenstate of all these four elements fixes the orientation of the VEV in the vector space ensuring that the VEV is proportional to $\langle\bind\rangle$, Eqs.~(\ref{eq:flavvevs}).